 Bio: West Bishop received a BS from Western Michigan University in 2006, MS from Clemson University in 2010, and Ph.D. from North Carolina State University in 2016.
 The focus of his research has been on efficient management of nuisance and noxious algae.
 West has been with SePRO Corporation over six years as the Algae Scientist and Water Quality Research Manager.
 The first presentation West gave to this industry was 10 years ago at the MAPMS conference.

 Aquatic Ecologist, Onterra, LLC

 Bio: Eddie Heath is an aquatic ecologist with Onterra, LLC, where he manages numerous projects and directs all the firm’s aquatic invasive species monitoring and control strategy development projects.
 Eddie holds a Bachelor of Science degree in Environmental Science from St. Norbert College and a Master of Science degree in Environmental Science and Policy from University of Wisconsin-Green Bay.
 Eddie is also currently serving on the Board of Directors for the Midwest Aquatic Plant Management Society.

-Bio: James has diverse experience with a focus on lake and aquatic plant management specializing on invasive species control.
-With 10 years of experience, he has completed hundreds of aquatic plant surveys and aquatic invasive species control projects throughout all of Wisconsin, including securing grant funding for clients and writing aquatic plant and comprehensive lake management plans.
+Bio: James has diverse experience with a focus on lake and aquatic plant management specializing in invasive species control.
+With 12 years of experience, he has completed hundreds of aquatic plant surveys and aquatic invasive species control projects throughout all of Wisconsin.
+Project experience includes securing grant funding for clients, wetland delineation, permitting, and writing aquatic plant and comprehensive lake management plans.

 Vice President of Operations, Lake and Pond Solutions Co.